Blog Layout

 Neelix IO Pty Ltd • November 20, 2024

-Employee engagement challenge
+Workplace engagement challenge

 In the rapidly evolving world of work, Human Resources leaders are increasingly challenged with fostering an engaged workforce.
 The average statistics are daunting: 70% of employees are disengaged, 50% of employees have concerns with poor manager quality, there’s a 13% rise in mental health issues, and a significant portion of Gen Zs and millennials feel mentally distanced and cynical about their work.
 Amidst these challenges, HR leaders must craft a nuanced, balanced employee engagement architecture.